-- 35.4 Ensure sufficient lighting is available to carry out work in a safe and proper manner - 35.5 Pointed objects including drawing pins should be boxed separately - 35.6 Jammed staplers should be tested away from the eyes and with the thumb or fingers away from the ends - 35.7 Paper guillotines are to have the cutting blade guarded, craft/paper knives are to be of an approved safety type. - 35.8 Maintenance of office equipment, including computers, word processors, communication systems and electrics etc. should only be carried out by qualified personnel.
+- 34.6 Jammed staplers should be tested away from the eyes and with the thumb or fingers away from the ends - 34.7 Paper guillotines are to have the cutting blade guarded, craft/paper knives are to be of an approved safety type. - 34.8 Maintenance of office equipment, including computers, word processors, communication systems and electrics etc. should only be carried out by qualified personnel.

-36 PERMIT TO WORK SYSTEMS
+35 PERMIT TO WORK SYSTEMS

-36.1 A permit to work provides a formal safety control system against accidental injury to personnel, plant or products, when hazardous work is undertaken.
+35.1 A permit to work provides a formal safety control system against accidental injury to personnel, plant or products, when hazardous work is undertaken.
 The permit to work, consisting of a document detailing the work to be done and the precautions to be taken, is a statement that all foreseeable hazards have been noted and precautions defined.
 It does not, in itself, make the job safe but relies for effectiveness on specified personnel implementing it conscientiously under supervision and control.

-36.2 REQUIREMENTS OF PERMITS TO WORK:
+35.2 REQUIREMENTS OF PERMITS TO WORK: